tudat-team/tudat-space/docs/source/_src_user_guide/astrodynamics/trajectory_design.rst

 The nodes settings are a list with the settings of each node constituting the transfer.
 There are three main types of
 nodes: departure, swingby, and arrival nodes.
-The initial node is usually a departure node (although it can also be a swingby node), the intermediate nodes are always swingby nodes, and the final is usually an arrival node (although it can also be a swingby node).
+The initial node is usually a departure node (although it can also be a swingby node), the intermediate nodes are always swingby nodes (at the time of writing), and the final is usually an arrival node (although it can also be a swingby node).
 Selecting the initial and final nodes as swingby nodes is useful when individually analyzing different parts of a transfer or when a mission's objective is to do a swingby of the final body.